 Scoop a small handful of salt scrub with your fingers or a small spoon, then rub it on your skin.
 Encourage circulation by working in large or small circles, scrubbing toward your heart.

-Give yourself a little foot rub, too, while you’re at it.
+Give yourself a little foot rub while you’re at it.
 You could even try rubbing it into your scalp and removing dandruff.

-Rinse off in the shower and enjoy the satin feel of your skin.
+Rinse off in the shower, finish by applying your favorite lotion bar or moisturizer and enjoy the satin feel of your skin.

 DIY Salt Scrub FAQ

 The sharp edges of salt can be abrasive, so it’s best not to use it regularly on the face.
 Sugar scrubs are a better, gentler choice for the face.

 Salt scrubs are great for exfoliating and smoothing rough skin.
 But, if you have sensitive skin, you may find the sugar scrub to be a sweeter choice.
 Usually, salt scrubs are best for the body, while sugar scrubs are an occasional exfoliant for the face.
 For example, sugar scrubs are great for your lips!